Phase Separation on Deformable Membranes: interplay of mechanical coupling and dynamic surface geometry: Introduction

 Here, we investigate how membrane-mediated interactions influence phase separation of membrane-bound proteins.
 We model the thermodynamics of the protein-lipid system using the Flory-Huggins free energy for a symmetric binary mixture~\cite{Flory:1941,Huggins:1941}.
 The mechanical deformations of the liquid membrane are described by the Canham-Helfrich free energy~\cite{Canham:1970, Helfrich:1973}, which accounts for bending energy and surface tension.
 The dynamics of protein densities and membrane deformations are assumed to be coupled mechanically.
 Specifically, we follow the well-established literature \cite{Seifert1993Curvature} and examine proteins that cause spontaneous local curvature proportional to their density on the membrane.
-This assumption is supported by experimental studies of BAR domains~\cite{Peter:2004, Saarikangas:2009, simunovic2016how} and clathrin complexes~\cite{Ford:2002, Kukulski:2012}, where the coupling forces the membrane to locally conform to the (potentially anisotropic) curvature induced by the protein coating, as illustrated in Fig.\@~\ref{fig:scheme}.
+This assumption is supported by experimental studies of BAR domains~\cite{Peter:2004, Saarikangas:2009, simunovic2016how,Heinrich2:2010} and clathrin complexes~\cite{Ford:2002, Kukulski:2012}, where the coupling forces the membrane to locally conform to the (potentially anisotropic) curvature induced by the protein coating, as illustrated in Fig.\@~\ref{fig:scheme}.
 In a similar fashion, recent experiments emphasize the induction of membrane curvature by lipid-membrane-attached MinD proteins in giant vesicles which gives rise to blebbing and protein-controlled vesicle shape oscillations \cite{litschel2018beating,Christ2020Active}.
+Although the potential mechanism of curvature induction differs between these examples, spontaneous curvature models effectively capture the observed membrane deformations~\cite{Christ2020Active, Heinrich2:2010}.

 What are the implications of the coupling between protein densities and membrane deformations for the dynamics of phase separation?
 While the proteins undergo phase separation and aggregation in droplet-like domains, they induce membrane deformations, which, in turn, alter the dynamics of the protein density.
 In particular, a dynamically deforming membrane affects the protein dynamics through a spatially and temporally varying surface metric, changing the local concentration gradients of proteins and their interactions with neighboring proteins.